csyben/PYRO-NN/README.rst

 To use pyronn you need to build the operators from sources or install the provided binaries from https://github.com/csyben/PYRO-NN-Layers

-If you find this helpful, we would kindly ask you to reference our article published by medical physics:
+If you find this helpful, we would kindly ask you to reference our article published in medical physics:
 .. code-block::

    @article{PYRONN2019,